Definition of a Family Member for Immigration to Canada

 Who is a common-law partner?

 You are common-law partners if you co-habit with each other for at least one year in a spouse-like relationship (practitioners see R1(1)).
 Of course, this definition is for immigration purposes only.
-Thus, the definition of common-law in your jurisdiction could be different.
+Thus, the definition of common law in your jurisdiction could be different.
 In exceptional situations, if you are in a spouse-like (i.e. conjugal) relationship for at least one year but no cohabitation, you may still be common-laws.
-However, it would be best if you showed that cohabitation was not an option due to persecution or penal control (practitioners see R1(2)).
+However, it would be best to show that cohabitation was not an option due to persecution or penal control (practitioners see R1(2)).

 Who is a dependent child?